 Spread betting carries risks, but there there are tools that can help protect your investments against risk.

 Both brokers offer the option of guaranteed stop-loss orders (GSLO).
 GSLO provide a level of security for each trade you execute for a small premium in your spreads.
 These are useful if you lack experience in trading or are trading in a volatile market.

 Plus500 include guaranteed negative balance protection when you sign up with them and do not charge for this.
 Negative balance protection is a feature not offered by many brokers.
-Most brokers will only offer a margin call system which will notify you to top up your account when savings are below required limits and try (but not guarantee) to close your positions if your account balance looks like going into negative.
+Most brokers will only offer a margin call system, which will notify you to top up your account when savings are below required limits and try (but not guarantee) to close your positions if your account balance looks like going into negative.

 Beyond the standard risk management tools that all brokers offer such as stop loss and trailing, stops and price alerts, City Index offers some features Plus500 do not.
-These include
+These include:

 Both brokers offer a better range of risk management features than you will find with most brokers.
 City Index, in particular, has a larger mix of unique risk management tools however we personally favour Plus500.
 The reason we like Plus500 is that they include guaranteed negative balance protection.
-Given Plus500 appear to have spreads that match City Index’s spreads and also include guaranteed negative balance protection means you will not paying extra to protect your funds.
+Given Plus500 appear to have spreads that match City Index’s spreads and also include guaranteed negative balance protection means you will not pay extra to protect your funds.

 One unique feature is that the platform is available in 30 languages.
 This may appeal to you if English is not your preferred language.

 The platform’s main feature is its user-friendly design.
 Its clean interface and ease of navigation are exceptionally good for those new to trading, as they will not be overwhelmed with too much information.
 The main catch with this design is that the platform has limited customisation features.

 On the main screen, you will find all the information you need along with 4 tabs where you can access your past and current positions.